Do I Wanna Know?: Release and reception

-"Do I Wanna Know" was first played live on 22 May 2013 in Ventura, California at the first concert of the band's AM Tour.
+"Do I Wanna Know?" was first played live on 22 May 2013 in Ventura, California at the first concert of the band's AM Tour.
 Throughout the tour, the song was being played as the opening number.
 It was then released as AM's second single on 19 June 2013, appearing in digital download formats through iTunes.
 It was accompanied by a music video released on YouTube.
 The single was released with no promotion, allowing fans to purchase it through iTunes immediately.
 A 7-inch vinyl edition of the single was released on 22 July 2013, with a B-side titled "2013".
 On AM, "Do I Wanna Know?" appears as the opening track.

-Rolling Stone ranked "Do I Wanna Know?" as the tenth best song of 2013, calling it "the highlight of the U.K. crew's soul-rock overhaul album AM."
+Rolling Stone ranked "Do I Wanna Know?" as the tenth best song of 2013, calling it "the highlight of the U.K. crew's soul-rock overhaul album AM".
 The song was nominated for Best Rock Performance at the 57th Annual Grammy Awards in 2015, losing to "Lazaretto" by Jack White.
 In December 2019, the song was ranked number three on Guitar World's list of the 20 best guitar riffs of the decade.
 NME later ranked the song as the fifth best song of the 2010s decade.
+Music critic Steven Hyden said of the song "If "Seven Nation Army" is the most famous rock song of the last 20 years, then "Do I Wanna Know?" has to be the second most famous".